Leonardo-Boss/suckless-site/dwm.suckless.org/faq.md

 	   config.h to turn resizehints off.
 This wastes the same amount of  space inside the terminal window that would otherwise be wasted outside.

+	Q: How do I find out the values of the rules[] array in config.h?

+	A: The class, instance and title properties of an X11 window can be found out by issuring xprop(1).
+The corresponding values are:

+	   	WM_CLASS(STRING) = instance, class
+		WM_NAME(STRING) = title